liferay/liferay-docs/develop/tutorials/articles/customizing-portal/overriding-portal-services.markdown

 Instead of implementing the service interfaces directly, extend the `-ServiceWrapper` class for the interface you want to modify.
 The reason why becomes clear if you consider what happens when a patch to the interface is made.
-If you implemented the interface, you'd need to update your bundle to reflect the changes made by the patch.
+If you implemented the interface, you'd need to update your module to reflect the changes made by the patch.
 However, extending the wrapper class means you only interact with the methods you're overriding, and you don't need to know anything about the rest of the service.
 The necessary API providers will